 - Courts may invalidate the length of the non-compete agreement if it is ‘unreasonable’.

-- Sellers may argue that the buyer will have the resources and experience necessary to properly compete with the seller (or anyone else for that matter) after a few years at most, so a non-compete after too long of a time period is simply unnecessary.
+- Sellers may argue that the buyer will have the resources and experience necessary to properly compete with the seller (or anyone else for that matter) after a few years at most.

 Sometimes, the buyer will want the seller and their entire family to be subject to the non-compete agreement.
-If the seller’s spouse or family member works in the business then the buyer will not want future competition from that person’s work or business dealings.
-Normally this is understood and agreed upon since the spouse or family member works in the same business that is being sold.
+If the seller’s spouse or family member works in the business then the buyer may want protection in the non-compete agreement from those individuals as well.
+Normally this is understood and agreed upon since the buyer has a legitimate interest to protect themselves from anyone related to the seller.

 Family Members Who Do Not Work in the Business

-In unusual situations, buyers sometimes insist that all of the seller’s immediate family members – whether they work in the business or not – are covered under the non-compete.
+In unusual situations, buyers sometimes insist that all of the seller’s immediate family members – whether they work in the business or not – are covered under a non-compete agreement.
 Buyers are aware that some sellers may – after the closing – form business entities where their family members (rather than themselves) are the legal owners.
 For this reason, the buyer will want the entire family covered under the non-compete agreement in order to protect themselves from this possibility.

 Because the non-compete is such a critical component of the deal, it should be addressed as early as possible in the sales process.
 Sellers should have an idea of what non-compete they are willing to give, and buyers should formulate an idea of what non-compete they desire.
 A competent business broker should then insist that the non-compete agreement be addressed when the first written offer and acceptance of the deal occurs, or typically when a letter of intent is signed.
 The earlier the issue is addressed – as always – the better!